eko-mirhard/ada-tx-flight/README.md

 Each incoming transactions are rendered as airplanes flying across the screen, with the transaction size/amount determines the airplane model (ie. larger transactions are rendered with bigger or more modern model).

+TODO: Optimize rendering for mobile browsers.
+Don't open this on your phone, yet!

 ## How to run

 - Run `npm install` to setup dependencies.